premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 <blockquote>

-The Exception Handling in C# is a 4 steps procedure
+The Exception Handling in C# is a 4 steps procedure:

 - Preparing the exception object that is appropriate to the current logical mistake.
 - Throwing that exception to the appropriate exception handler.